-Sequence/Cycle Delay: Entering a time delay in this field (0-60s) will cause the outputs on each bus to be enabled in sequence (1 to 6) with the set delay time between each step, when the Enable Bus button for that bus is pressed on the Status and Control page.
+Sequence/Cycle Delay: Entering a time delay in this field (0 to 60 seconds) will cause the outputs on each bus to be enabled in sequence (1 to 10) with the set delay time between each step, when the Enable Bus button for that bus is pressed on the Status and Control page.
 This helps reduce the turn-on surge that can occur when all connected loads are energized simultaneously.
-Setting this time to 0 or leaving the box blank will cause all outputs to always be enabled simultaneously.
+Setting this time to zero or leaving the box blank will cause all outputs to always be enabled simultaneously.
 (Factory default)